alfayoumy/alfayoumy.github.io/index.md

 <b>Tasks:</b>
 <br>
 <ul>
-    <li>Extracting valuable data from the COVID-19 Open Data dataset using Google BigQuery.</li>
+    <li>Extracted valuable data from the COVID-19 Open Data dataset using Google BigQuery.</li>
-    <li>Analyzing the extracted data to identify key metrics and trends relevant to the COVID-19 pandemic, such as total confirmed cases, total deaths, fatality rates, vaccination rates, etc.</li>
+    <li>Analyzed the extracted data to identify key metrics and trends relevant to the COVID-19 pandemic, such as total confirmed cases, total deaths, fatality rates, vaccination rates, etc.</li>
-    <li>Designing and building an interactive dashboard from scratch using Google Data Studio.</li>
+    <li>Designed and built an interactive dashboard from scratch using Google Data Studio.</li>
-    <li>Integrating various visualizations, including maps, tables, charts, and graphs, to effectively communicate insights and trends.</li>
+    <li>Integrated various visualizations, including maps, tables, charts, and graphs, to effectively communicate insights and trends.</li>
-    <li>Implementing user-friendly features such as dropdown menus for selecting specific countries and date ranges to enable dynamic data exploration.</li>
+    <li>Implemented user-friendly features such as dropdown menus for selecting specific countries and date ranges to enable dynamic data exploration.</li>
-    <li>Ensuring data accuracy and reliability by validating the data sources and updating the dashboard regularly with the latest available data.</li>
+    <li>Ensured data accuracy and reliability by validating the data sources and updating the dashboard regularly with the latest available data.</li>
-    <li>Testing the dashboard functionality to ensure smooth interaction and proper display of information across different devices and platforms.</li>
+    <li>Tested the dashboard functionality to ensure smooth interaction and proper display of information across different devices and platforms.</li>
-    <li>Providing documentation or training materials to enable users to understand how to interpret and utilize the dashboard effectively for decision-making and analysis.</li>
+    <li>Provided documentation to enable users to understand how to interpret and utilize the dashboard effectively for decision-making and analysis.</li>
 </ul>
 </div>